GiantRavens/backblazeS3/readme.md

 The first time you run the app the AWS modules will be downloaded as needed.

+A sample file is already included in dir_upload.
+You'll see the file upload, the bucket contents listed, then the file downloaded again to a separate folder.
+Finally, the delete function will be exercised and the file will be deleted from the bucket.

-From here -  you can explore passing in filenames, changing the upload and download directories, and more.
+From here -  you can explore passing in new filenames, dynamic filename, and more.